Frequently Asked Questions

 General

-We understand that receiving support for your child is the most important thing, we want to help your child receive the support they need.
+We understand that receiving prompt support for your child is the most important thing.
+Our wait times by service are as follows:

-The current wait times from NHS GP referral to first appointment is below:
+The current wait times from NHS GP referral to first autism assessment appointment is below:

 - Hybrid Exeter Pathway (5-18 years): 14 weeks